PhoeniX5971/sec_notes/04_cryptography_notes/Linker.baked.md

 Encoding and Decoding differ from Encryption and Decryption.

-Encoding puts a data and labels it in a know format.
+Encoding puts a data and labels it in a known format.
 Decoding gets the data back from that known format.

 Encryption is a type of encoding, but is a lot more complex, and uses a key to "encrypt" the data where the data would be encoded with added variability to secure it.